-The Early Learning Goals provide a basic curriculum structure, through which knowledge, understanding and skills are developed.
+The Early Learning Goals and Educational Programmes provide a basic curriculum structure, through which knowledge, understanding and skills are developed.
 The Early Learning Goals link into the Key Stage One curriculum.
 In the second half of the Summer Term, the children are prepared for the transition into Year One.

-In the Nursery long-term plans and half-termly themes are displayed for parents' information and reference.
-Regular letters keep parents informed about topics, activities within the class and events.
-In Reception parents are regularly updated by letter about topics, sounds, words and activities that the children are undertaking.
+In the Nursery long-term plans and half-termly themes are uploaded on 'Evidence Me' for parents' information and reference.
+Regular newsletters and postings on 'Evidence Me' keep parents informed about topics, activities within the class and events.
+In Reception, parents are regularly updated by newsletter about topics, sounds, words and maths activities that the children are undertaking.
 We acknowledge that parents are the primary educator of their child and have a huge impact on their learning.
-We value parents' contributions to their child's learning journey and encourage them to supplement our observations with parent voice slips, which provide us with a valuable insight into their child's learning at home.
+We value parents' contributions to their child's learning journey and encourage them to supplement our observations with parent voice slips and parent 'postcards', which provide us with a valuable insight into their child's learning at home.